 The Group maintains an appropriate level of directors' and officers' insurance whereby directors are indemnified against liabilities to third parties to the extent permitted by the Companies Act.

-The insurance is a group policy, held in the name of NWEN (Jersey) and is for the benefit of that company and all its subsidiaries.
+The insurance is a group policy, held in the name of the ultimate parent, NWEN (Jersey), and is for the benefit of that company and all its subsidiaries.